The Scroll from En-Gedi

 Funding for this project provided by the NSF (awards IIS-0535003 and IIS-1422039).
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the NSF.
 Additional funding from Google and support from S. Crossan (Founding Director of the Google Cultural Institute).

-Original microCT and segmentation data is available to download via FTP w/SSL (ftps).
+Original microCT and segmentation data is available to download from the Internet Archive or via FTP w/SSL (ftps).

 - Server: ftps://ftp.vis.uky.edu/EnGedi-SA2016/